The assignments in CS161 are designed to:

 Each assignment centers around solving some problem.
 However, the solution itself has minimal value.
 Your instructor does not need 20+ copies of the program.
 You will almost certainly never use the program you write after you finish it.
 The value of the assignment comes from the work you put in to solve the problem: Learning to break a problem down into manageable pieces, write code to implement those ideas, and verify that your code is working.

 The journey you go on to complete an assignment is the destination.
 Your instructor wants to see that journey, not just where you end up.
+As part of every CS161 assignment, you are required to submit a log of your progress on the project, generated using git.

 If you choose to use other software to write your code, it will be up to you to manually record your work history.